 09-11-2023 How America became the world’s Leviathan The US is discovering its unique power in international politics: its unparalleled authority over key nodes of the world economy through which global communications, finance and technology move.
 Jake Dow & Stehen Paduano, Engelsberg Ideas

-09-10-2023 Finance as alchemy Finance fraud is not a deviation from an essentially rational system but a window onto the reality-distortion of markets Aris Komporozos-Athanasiou, Aeon
+09-10-2023 Finance as alchemy Finance fraud is not a deviation from an essentially rational system but a window onto the reality-distortion of markets.
+Aris Komporozos-Athanasiou, Aeon

 05-09-2023 The cloud sovereignty nexus: How the European Union seeks to reverse strategic dependencies in its digital ecosystem Filippo Gualtiero Blancato, Policy and Internet